 This can apply to younger girls and women as they are pressured to dress in ways they don’t even like.
 You will hardly ever see me in black, and if you do, I’m probably at a funeral.
 I have a few friends who love black, but I love colours, and neither of us would dress like the other, and we shouldn’t.

-I remember Oprah Winfrey talking about the day she wore her hair in a ponytail, and her friend Gayle told her that style was too young for her.
-Well, Oprah said to her that she liked it, and wore it anyways.
+Oprah Winfrey talking about the day she wore her hair in a ponytail, and her friend Gayle told her that style was too young for her.
+Well, Oprah told Gayle that she liked it, and she wore it anyway.
 I remember thinking, “Well good for her, she’s being herself and not letting anyone dull her sparkle!”

 So get out that scarf, those sunglasses and your hot pink lipstick and drive your convertible with the top down or wear black with a tight bun and do a crossword puzzle.
 Neither is right or wrong…just different.